hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

   <figcaption>Plot of daily reported cases and deaths in EU, averaged across 31 days.
 Last 14 days are progressively faded as they are likely to change with future data.</figcaption>
 </figure>

 For the first wave, the cases curve and the deaths curve are almost identical, the only difference being timing.
-If we shift the red curve just one week to the left, we get almost perfect overlap of cases and deaths for the first half of 2020.
+If we shift the red curve just one week to the left, we get nearly perfect overlap of cases and deaths for the first half of 2020.

 <figure>
   <div class="fullChart"